minvws/nl-covid19-coronacheck-website/en/privacy.md

 You have several rights to control your personal information.
 You can find these on <a href="https://autoriteitpersoonsgegevens.nl/nl/onderwerpen/algemene-informatie-avg/rechten-van-betrokkenen" hreflang="nl" target="_blank" rel="noopener noreferrer">the website of the Dutch Data Protection Authority (Dutch)</a>.

 As indicated earlier, both the CoronaCheck-app and the website show which data is collected to create your certificate so that you can view it.
 In the app you can always find which data is contained in the QR code.
 If your details are incorrect, you can contact the healthcare provider who tested or vaccinated you.
 You can delete your data yourself, the data is only stored in your app, so if you delete it, your data will be deleted as well.
 You can decide for yourself whether you want to destroy the paper proof that you have printed.
-Within the Coronacheck.nl website no data is stored to create your certificate and thus cannot be deleted.
+Within the CoronaCheck.nl website no data is stored to create your certificate and thus cannot be deleted.

-The option to invoke one of your privacy rights regarding the use of CoronaCheck and Coronacheck.nl remains in effect.
+The option to invoke one of your privacy rights regarding the use of CoronaCheck and CoronaCheck.nl remains in effect.
 You can submit such a request via [helpdesk@coronacheck.nl](mailto:helpdesk@coronacheck.nl).

 ## 10. Report complains about the use of your data?